 What personal information do we hold?

 If you apply for a job or to volunteer with us, we ask you to complete an application on Cleveland Police’s website.
-All applications come with an equal opportunities monitoring form.
+All applications have an equal opportunities monitoring form.

-The OPCC may also conduct other, more informal application processes.
-For example, we may simply require you to send us a short personal statement.
+The OPCC may also carry out other, more informal application processes.
+For example, we may only require you to send us a short personal statement.